r-parikh/TB_Burden-List/README.md

 # How to get the results?
-1. Install and initialize Docker CLI
+ Install and initialize Docker CLI
-2. run the following command without quotes for Nigeria (specific)
+ Run the following command without quotes for Nigeria (specific)

 <pre>docker pull rutulparikh/tb-wf:nigeria</pre>

  The command will pull the image from docker.io, to get the result

 <pre>docker run rutulparikh/tb-wf:nigeria</pre>

-3. run the following command for general (non-specific)
+ Run the following command for general (non-specific)

 <pre>docker pull rutulparikh/tb-wf:parametrized</pre>

  It will pull the image from docker.io, to get the result for specific country

 <pre>docker run rutulparikh/tb-wf:parameterized country=Kenya"</pre>

  This will get you the result of Kenya TB Burden data.
 You can put other countries in place of Kenya.

-4. Dockerfile, startup.xml and run_workflow.py and tbdata.vt can be found in this repository.
+ Dockerfile, startup.xml and run_workflow.py and tbdata.vt can be found in this repository.